 Integrity and Data Encryption (IDE)

 Disaggregation—or separating the components of server architectures—increases the attack surface.
 This is precisely why CXL includes a secure by design approach.
 Specifically, all three CXL protocols are secured via Integrity and Data Encryption (IDE) which provides confidentiality, integrity, and replay protection.
 IDE is implemented in hardware-level secure protocol engines instantiated in the CXL host and device chips to meet the high-speed data rate requirements of CXL without introducing additional latency.
-It should be noted that CXL chips and systems themselves require safeguards against tampering and cyberattack.
+It should be noted that CXL chips and systems themselves require safeguards against tampering and cyberattacks.
 A hardware root of trust implemented in the CXL chips can provide this basis for security and support requirements for secure boot and secure firmware download.

 Scaling Signaling to 64 GT/s

-CXL 3.0 brings a step function increase in data rate of the standard.
+CXL 3.1 brings a step function increase in data rate of the standard.
 As mentioned earlier, CXL 1.1 and 2.0 use the PCIe 5.0 electricals for their physical layer: NRZ signaling at 32 GT/s.
-CXL 3.0 keeps that same philosophy of building on broadly adopted PCIe technology and extends it to the latest 6.0 version of the PCIe standard released in early 2022.
-That boosts CXL 3.0 data rates to 64 GT/s using PAM4 signaling.
+CXL 3.1 keeps that same philosophy of building on broadly adopted PCIe technology and extends it to the latest 6.1 version of the PCIe standard released in early 2022.
+That boosts CXL 3.1 data rates to 64 GT/s using PAM4 signaling.
 We cover the details of PAM4 signaling in PCIe 6 – All you need to know.

 8. Rambus CXL Solutions

-Rambus CXL 2.0 Controller
+Rambus CXL 3.1 Controller

 Read on:

-– Rambus CXL Memory Interconnect Initiative
+– Rambus CXL Memory Initiative

 – Rambus CXL & PCI Express Controllers